 The Roman and Germanic influences on the peoples of the High Middle Ages were seen through the prism of their Catholic faith, and this is most evident in their illuminated manuscripts.
-For the people of medieval Christendom, the most important and pervasive sign of perfection was order; this principle permeated every element of society, from the integral hierarchy of the feudal and guild systems prioritized under the Catholic Church as the lower to the higher (rather than a theocratic fusion of the two), to the unique symmetry and completeness of Scholastic summae, and finally in Gothic art, including architecture, fashion, painting and manuscripts.
+For the people of medieval Christendom, the most important and pervasive sign of perfection was order; this value permeated every element of society, from the integral hierarchy of the feudal and guild systems prioritized under the Catholic Church as the lower to the higher, to the unique symmetry and completeness of Scholastic summae, and finally in Gothic art, including architecture, fashion, painting and manuscripts.

-Gothic manuscripts realized their Catholic faith, as well as their medieval cultural heritage, using specific artistic styles and themes.
-The durability and versatility of parchment and vellum, made from sheep and calf skins often cultivated by the monasteries themselves, made possible the hand-made, textured, vibrant and incredibly intricate miniature paintings, full-page portraits, decorated and historiated initials, borders, capital flourishes and marginalia which solidify the place of medieval manuscripts at the heights of human art.
-During this age, quilted or Byzantine-style gold backgrounds were gradually being interspersed with scenes of more realistic naturalism, depth and perspective, an early preview of Renaissance trends.
-Lacking the ethereal Byzantine or classicist Renaissance idealism, Gothic illuminations portrayed human figures with the bodies and expressions of ordinary people, usually in period clothing and settings, granting us a window into the daily lives of medieval people and lending a sense of humanity and familiarity to personalities from secular and religious history.
+Gothic manuscripts realized their Catholic worldview, as well as their medieval cultural heritage, using specific artistic styles and themes.
+Employing parchment and vellum made from sheep and calf skins, whose durability and versatility made possible the hand-made, textured, vibrant and incredibly intricate miniature paintings, full-page portraits, decorated and historiated initials, borders, capital flourishes and marginalia which solidify medieval manuscripts’ place at the heights of human art.
+During this age, quilted or Byzantine-style gold backgrounds were gradually being interspersed with scenes of more realistic depth and perspective, an early preview of Renaissance trends.
+Lacking the ethereal Byzantine or classicist Renaissance idealism, Gothic illuminations portray human figures with the bodies and expressions of ordinary people, usually in period clothing and settings, granting us a window into the daily lives of medieval people and lending a sense of humanity and familiarity to personalities from secular and religious history.
 As C.S.
 Lewis wrote:

 [The medieval imagination] is a realising imagination… the extremely factual word-painting; the details, the comparisons, designed at whatever cost of dignity to make sure that we see exactly what he saw… The Middle Ages are unrivalled, till we reach quite modern times, in the sheer foreground fact, the ‘close-up’.

-Even a brief analysis of Gothic manuscripts such as this, as well as a visual journey through a few of its exemplary texts as in the accompanying images, can make one wonder how Renaissance humanists could view medieval art with such antipathy.
-As Antiquity became the exclusive standard for art, with technical skill overriding the sheer creativity, narrative and popular piety of Gothic art, the principles of the Renaissance were gradually shifting away from those of medieval Christendom, which would soon fade into obscurity.
+Even a brief analysis of Gothic manuscripts such as this can make one wonder how Renaissance humanists could view medieval art with such antipathy.
+As Antiquity became the exclusive standard for art, with technical skill overriding the sheer creativity, narrative and popular piety of Gothic art, the values of the Renaissance were gradually shifting away from those of medieval Christendom, which would soon fade into obscurity.
 Despite this, however, Gothic manuscripts endure as a striking monument to the faith, hope and love of the people who inspired them, and like Gothic cathedrals, they can continue to inspire people of all times and places to the same heights.

 Régine Pernoud, Those Terrible Middle Ages!
 (San Francisco: Ignatius Press, 2000), 79.